Wicklow to Cork a road trip

 It provides information on life in Ireland through the 18th and 19th centuries, the mass emigration, the Great Famine, and on how criminals were transported to Australia for petty crimes.

-What areas of the Celtic Coast are your favourite?
+What areas of South East Ireland are your favourite?

 Are there places that should be on this list that I missed?
 If you want to write about a place you have visited please feel free to contact me and I will add it with your photos and links to your blog and SM channels.